Sharvani2002/school/README.md

 school
 ==============================

-A short description of the project.
+A data science assignment to determine the relationship between students’ attendance in class and their performance in the examination

 Project Organization
 ------------